Learning Spatial Features from Audio-Visual Correspondence in Egocentric Videos: Learning spatial features from egocentric audio-visual correspondence

 We explore two downstream tasks with our pretrained features: active speaker detection and spatial audio denoising.
-Active speaker detection (ASD) involves matching an audio clip with an appropriate face track from the corresponding video clip.
-While current state-of-the-art methods~\citep{tao2021someone, min2022learning} rely on semantic similarities between monaural audio and vision to solve this task, leveraging spatial audio can additionally reveal the sound source location in the video. \KG{As we will see, however, our learned representation improves this task even compared to simpler ways to use the binaural input.} In spatial audio denoising, \KG{also studied with spatial audio-visual pretraining in~\citep{gao20192, yang2020telling}}, the goal is to separate the target audio from distractors.
-In particular, we aim to remove the audio from sources extraneous to the conversation (off-video sounds from other parts of the scene).
+Active speaker detection (ASD) involves matching an audio clip with an appropriate face track from the corresponding video clip, {i.e., answering ``which person is speaking now?"}.
+While current SOTA methods~\citep{tao2021someone, min2022learning} rely on semantic similarities between monaural audio and vision to solve this task, {we hypothesize that} leveraging spatial audio can additionally reveal the sound source location in the video.
+In spatial audio denoising, \ the goal is to separate the target audio from distractors.
+In particular, we aim to remove the audio from sources extraneous to the conversation---out-of-view sounds from other parts of the scene. {We detail the backbone models for each in the next section.}